arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 *****

 --{{4}}--
-Indenting the list of columns below a SELECT statement is a way of subordinating those lines to the SELECT, subtly indicating that those lines are a continuation of the SELECT statement.
+Indenting the list of columns below a SELECT statement is a way of subordinating those lines to the SELECT, indicating to the reader that those lines are a continuation of the SELECT statement.
 A new line that isn't indented (say, a FROM statement) shows that the SELECT part of the query is over.

 {{5}}